Optimal - The Blog

 By Beth Ellen DiLuglio, MS, RDN, LDN

-The human body relies on a variety of nutrients, including macronutrients, micronutrients, and phytonutrients.
-They must come from the diet and without these vital factors, dysfunction will occur.
+The human body relies on various nutrients, including macronutrients, micronutrients, and phytonutrients.
+They must come from the diet, and dysfunction will occur without these vital factors.

 Researchers recognize and confirm that: [7]